wilbur4321/py-nightscout/README.md

 ## Example Usage

 Checkout the [example.py](example.py) file in the repository.
-You can add your Nightscout URL and `ACCESS_TOKEN` or `API_TOKEN` and run this script to start using the library.
+You can set up your Nightscout URL and token via the CLI.